Rushani language: Consonants

+Orthography

 Verbs

 Rushani is unusual in having a transitive alignment system – a so-called double-oblique clause structure – in the past tense.
 That is, in the past tense, the agent and object of a transitive verb are both marked, while the subject of an intransitive verb is not.
 In the present tense, the object of the transitive verb is marked, the other two roles are not – that is, a typical nominative–accusative alignment.
 See transitive alignment for examples.